Earthly Benefits in Being a Christian

 - A Christian can have daily fellowship with God (1 John 1:3).

 Yet notice that all these benefits (and many more we could list) depend on Christianity being true.
-Without the power of God there can be no love and no victory over sin beyond what is available outside of Christianity, and without the Holy Spirit there can be no supernatural assistance and happiness.
+Without the power of God there can be no loving fellowship and no success in childrearing beyond what is available outside of Christianity, and without the Holy Spirit there can be no supernatural instruction, guidance, or happiness.
 Thus, Paul says that if Christ be not raised, our faith is vain (1 Cor.
 15:17).

 But great as the temporal benefits of Christianity may be, they pale next to the eternal benefits.